Ander Garitano

-Ander Garitano Urkizu (born 26 February 1969) is a Spanish retired professional football left midfielder and manager.
+Ander Garitano Urkizu (born 26 February 1969) is a Spanish former professional football left midfielder and manager.

 His career as a player – spent almost entirely in La Liga – was solely associated with two clubs, Athletic Bilbao and Zaragoza.

 Playing career

 Born in Derio, Biscay, Garitano began his professional career at local powerhouse Athletic Bilbao.
 After appearing twice in the closing stages of 1987–88 he quickly imposed himself as a first-choice player with good free kick skills, scoring 35 La Liga goals over nine seasons; on 12 March 1988, two weeks after his 19th birthday, he made his official debut, starting in a 5–0 away loss against Real Madrid.

 Garitano signed for Real Zaragoza in 1996, and played there until his retirement in six years later.
 He was still regularly used in the Aragonese side's victorious run in the 2000–01 Copa del Rey, and finally retired the following summer at 33 – Zaragoza suffered top-flight relegation – with more than 500 competitive matches to his credit; from 1986 to 1988 he played 61 games for Athletic Bilbao B, with that team in the Segunda División.